runphi/environment_builder/environment/kria/jailhouse/REMOTE_SETUP.md

-# Kria Board Environment Setup Guide
+# Kria Board Remote Setup Guide

 To have a stable setup, the idea is to load a certfied ubuntu on the sd card of the board as a backup image.
 Then using TFTP you can load the Image and the device tree generated through this repo, and using NFS after that you can load the filesystem.